Officially Abu Dhabi’s 17 Best Schools – 2017 ADEC Ratings

 No new schools were rated Outstanding in 2016-17 (currently only 4 Abu Dhabi schools are ranked in this position compared with 13 in Dubai where there are a similar number of private schools).
 These are the Aldar operated Al Bateen Academy and Al Muna Academy, Brighton College Al Ain and Raha International School.
 The first three schools all follow the UK curriculum, (Al Bateen offers the IB Diploma programme in Sixth Form) whilst Raha International is one of only two IB continuum schools in Abu Dhabi and offers all three IB programmes through the school.

 A handful of schools are rated Very Good – these include Aldar Academies’ Al Ain International School, Al Yasmina Academy and Pearl Primary School, Brighton College Abu Dhabi, Cranleigh Abu Dhabi, Repton Abu Dhabi, and The British School of Al Khubairat (BSAK)– all following the UK curriculum.
+The stand-out exception is The American Community School of Abu Dhabi, which follows the US curriculum – more on this below.

 GEMS schools are represented by GEMS American Academy and Sheikh Zayed Private Academy for Girls, (both offering US curriculum) and GEMS World Academy offering the IB.
 The American International School in Abu Dhabi – AISA (offering a US/IB combination) and The British International School Abu Dhabi (BISAD), offering a UK/IB combination, add to the list.